 Within retail, how a brand shapes its presence on the shelf is very important.
 But there is a big blind spot — getting objective insights about the quality of a brand’s shelf presence on a large scale is extremely challenging.

-With this whitepaper, we introduce an AI-based automated retail shelf monitoring solution that makes the process of analyzing retail shelf images extremely efficient and flexible.
-At Karna-AI, we strongly believe that the process of collecting and analyzing market research data will be greatly influenced by Artificial Intelligence.
+With this blog, we introduce an AI-based automated retail shelf monitoring solution that makes the process of analyzing retail shelf images extremely efficient and flexible.
+At ParallelDots we strongly believe that the process of collecting and analyzing market research data will be greatly influenced by Artificial Intelligence.
 We are here to drive this change.

 Traditional ways of deriving retail presence insights are inefficient and expensive

-Brands and agencies typically do shelf measurement by getting their representatives or partners to get images of retail shelves from different regions of the country and then code the attributes (brand facings, area, count) manually.
+Brands and agencies typically do shelf measurement by getting their representatives or partners to get images of retail shelves from different regions of the country and then code the attributes (brand facings, area, count, on-shelf availability, price display detection) manually.
 Doing so is costly, time-consuming and an inflexible approach.
 With the latest advancements in computer vision, the time has come to let the algorithms do the attribute coding.